-Parents should establish a RenWeb ParentWeb account to view their students report card.
-RenWeb ParentsWeb allows parents online access to their children's grades (test/assignment scores as well as quarter averages).
-An invitation to establish a ParentsWeb account will be sent via email at the beginning of the school year.
+Parents should establish a FACTS (Renweb) account to view their students report card.
+FACTS accounts allow parents online access to their children's grades (test/assignment scores as well as quarter averages).
+An invitation to establish a FACTS (web) account will be sent via email at the beginning of the school year.
 Access to the online grade book system will be suspended for those with outstanding financial obligations.